ShakirSofi/johnwlambert.github.io/_posts/2019-09-18-feature-descriptors.markdown

 Histogram of grayscale values

 Can treat histograms as vectors, think of 2d vectors, and find similarity betwen two vectors by distance between them , L2 norm
-Joint Histogram: less lossy (good), more bins.
-High dimensional.
-But more computationally slow.
 How do images change?
 a transformation could take the form of scene illumination, blur in video